gabiwu/random-number-generator/README.md

 # random-number-generator
-A simple Random Number Generator developed using JavaScript
+A simple Random Number Generator application developed using JavaScript